gravitational/teleport/docs/4.0/quickstart.md

 !!! tip "NOTE":
     Teleport also supports static pre-defined invitation tokens which can be set in the [configuration file](admin-guide.md#adding-nodes-to-the-cluster)

-## Adding a node located behind NAT - Teleport Node Tunneling
+## Adding a node located behind NAT
 With the current setup you've only been able to add nodes that have direct acess to the authentication server and within the internal IP range of the cluster.
 We recommend setting up a [Trusted Cluster](../admin-guide/#trusted-clusters) if you have workloads split across different networks / clouds.

 Teleport Node Tunneling lets you add a node to an exsiting Teleport Cluster.
 This can be useful for IoT applications or for managing a couple of servers in a different network.

 Similar to [Adding Nodes to Cluster](/quickstart/#adding-nodes-to-cluster), use `tctl` to create a single-use token fro a node, but this time you'll replace the auth-server IP with the URL of the Proxy Server.
-In the Example below, we've replaced the Auth
-IP to the Proxy server address `teleport.example.com`.
+In the Example below, we've replaced the Auth IP to the Proxy server address `teleport.example.com`.

 ```bash
 $ sudo tctl nodes add